Jarren Duran Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.02 team ERA that ranks last across all league pitching staffs.
+- The Athletics' 6.07 team ERA ranks last among all MLB pitching staffs.

-- The Athletics surrender the second-most home runs in baseball (126 total, 1.4 per game).
+- Athletics pitchers combine to surrender 128 total home runs at a rate of 1.4 per game (second-most in the league).

-- Blackburn (1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched) makes the start for the Athletics, his eighth of the season.
+- Sears makes the start for the Athletics, his 18th of the season.
+He is 1-6 with a 4.09 ERA and 89 strikeouts in 94 2/3 innings pitched.

-- In his most recent time out on Sunday against the Chicago White Sox, the righty threw five innings, giving up five earned runs while surrendering six hits.
+- In his most recent appearance on Tuesday, the left-hander tossed 7 1/3 scoreless innings against the Detroit Tigers while surrendering five hits.

-- In seven games this season, the 29-year-old has a 4.50 ERA and 10 strikeouts per nine innings, while allowing a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.